noobiept/dota_guess_hero/readme.md

 - `tsc --watch` -- Compiles on file changes.
 - `python -m http.server` -- Run local server (open `localhost:8000` on a browser to run the game).
+- Can also just open the `index.html` in a browser.

 # Dependencies #